The value is in what gets used, not in what gets built.

 Traditional ‘project management’ processes for technology development are deeply ingrained in government policy, procedures, and tools.
 Guidelines for project governance often suggest a waterfall, phase-gate lifecycle model.
 However, what we’ve learned from decades of challenged projects is that the nature of technology development is inherently empirical, requiring an iterative and incremental process similar to the scientific method commonly found in R&D labs.

-This differs from the defined process model of planning all the work at the beginning of the project.
+This differs from the defined process model of planning all the work in detail at the beginning of the project.
 To get better results, we need to place greater focus on the value delivered versus the meticulous planning of tasks, especially early on when the cone of uncertainty is the greatest.
 This represents a significant shift in how government leaders might think about their technology initiatives.
-The good news is that once the mental hurdles are cleared, the practices for iterative product development are well defined.
+The good news is that once the mental hurdles are cleared, the practices for iterative product development are well defined, and are even recognized as a best practice in the GAO Agile Assessment Guide .

 This article describes the shift from organizing technology efforts as projects to a continuous flow of product-centric features in a value stream.
 It provides best practices for managing that flow using a SAFe construct called ‘Epics’.